BlessedHopeLex/BlessedHopeLex.github.io/_services/2021-11-10-tabernacle-2.md

 It had four rings to carry it, representing the four Gospels.

 The "crown of gold" suggests that we are dealing not only with a Redeemer and Saviour (the Kingdom of God), but an earthly ruler (the Kingdom of Heaven).
 The "rings" and "staves" were for carrying the Ark.
-The staves were left in the rings (vs 15) even after the Ark was deposited in the Holy of Holies.
+The staves were left in the rings (Exodus 25:15) even after the Ark was deposited in the Holy of Holies.
 It is not until 1 Kings 8:8 that these staves are removed from the Ark.
 This passage clearly shows us that Solomon's reign was a type of the Millennial reign of Christ, and when Christ returns to this earth, His reign goes right on out into Eternity.

 "The staves" of Numbers 4:6 are an additional pair.